bvinha/UB-Video-and-Image-Protocol/README.md

     - Required R packages:
         - `sf`, `raster`, `rgdal`, `dplyr`, `ggplot2`, `BiodiversityR`, `fossil`, `vegan`

----

-## License

-This repository is licensed under the [MIT License](https://www.notion.so/LICENSE).
 Feel free to modify and use the code for your research or projects.